cloud-whisperer/cloud-whisperer/README.md

 # 💀🍕 Tolven

-My mission is to strengthen security across platforms with **clarity, autonomy, and strategic purpose**.
+Strengthening security across cloud and hybrid platforms through autonomous execution, principled design, and practical DevSecOps engineering.**.
 ---
 ## 🧭 Navigation
 🔹[About](#about)